hashicorp/consul/website/source/docs/agent/options.html.markdown

 * `acl_datacenter` - Only used by servers.
 This designates the data center which is authoritative for ACL information.
 It must be provided to enable ACLs.
    All servers and data centers must agree on the ACL data center.
-Setting it on the servers is all you need for enforcement, but for the APIs to work on the clients, it must be set on them too (to forward properly).
-Also, if we want to enhance the ACL support for other features like service discovery, enforcement might move to the edges, so it's best to just set the `acl_datacenter` on all the nodes.
+Setting it on the servers is all you need for enforcement, but for the APIs to forwarding properly from the clients, it must be set on them too.
+Future changes may move enforcement to the edges, so it's best to just set `acl_datacenter` on all nodes.

-* `acl_default_policy` - Either "allow" or "deny", defaults to "allow".
+* `acl_default_policy` - Either "allow" or "deny"; defaults to "allow".
 The default policy controls the behavior of a token when there is no matching rule.
 In "allow" mode, ACLs are a blacklist: any operation not specifically prohibited is allowed.
 In "deny" mode, ACLs are a whitelist: any operation not specifically allowed is blocked.

-* `acl_down_policy` - Either "allow", "deny" or "extend-cache" which is the default.
+* `acl_down_policy` - Either "allow", "deny" or "extend-cache"; "extend-cache" is the default.
 In the case that the policy for a token cannot be read from the `acl_datacenter` or leader node, the down policy is applied.
 In "allow" mode, all actions are permitted, "deny" restricts all operations, and "extend-cache"